orex/supercell-site-hugo/content/download/_index.md

 weight: 3
 card:
   order: 2
-  description: "Using supercell as easy as one-two-three.
+  description: "Using supercell is as easy as one-two-three.
 Check the to learn different methods of obtaining and using the program."
   btncaption: "Download"
   btnicon: "fas fa-download"
   highlighted: true